kenny007/payM/README.md

 ## Features

-Student Profile Management
+* Student Profile Management
-Fee Schedule/Schedule Details Management
+* Fee Schedule/Schedule Details Management
-Management of PayItems
+* Management of PayItems
-Invoce Processing
+* Invoce Processing
-Session/Term Management
+* Session/Term Management
+ * And More

 For more information visit this url for a live demo  http://demo.topeogundipe.com/